wadmiraal/docker-drupal/README.md

 	  'ssh-options' => '-p 8022', // Or any other port you specify when running the container );

-Next, copy the content of your local SSH public key (usually `~/.ssh/id_rsa.pub`; read [here](https://help.github.com/articles/generating-ssh-keys/) on how to generate one if you don't have it).
+Next, if you do not wish to type the root password everytime you run a Drush command, copy the content of your local SSH public key (usually `~/.ssh/id_rsa.pub`; read [here](https://help.github.com/articles/generating-ssh-keys/) on how to generate one if you don't have it).
 SSH into the running container:

 	# If you forwarded another port than 8022, change accordingly.
 	# Password is "root".